• Skip to main content

 • Serve cold in lemonade glasses with ice cubes and a straw.

-A horizontal photo of a glass and a glass pitcher filled with Lite Pink Lemonade with Strawberry Simple Syrup along with fresh lemons and strawberries in the photo as garnish.
+A glass and a glass pitcher filled with Lite Pink Lemonade with Strawberry Simple Syrup along with fresh lemons and strawberries in the photo as garnish.

 Additional recipes using strawberries and/or lemons: